When warm weather hits, you might think your plants would be jumping for joy. To some extent, that’s true.

 Tomatoes, peppers, squash, melons, beans, and pumpkins will lose their blossoms, while cool-season veggies like broccoli will bolt (start producing seed).

-Blossom end rot is also much more common in periods of hot weather, particularly for plants like papers, tomatoes, and squash.
+Blossom end rot is also much more common in periods of hot weather, particularly for plants like peppers, tomatoes, and squash.

 Again, left untreated, heat stress can completely kill your plants.
 It’s important that you take steps immediately to rectify it if you notice it occurring in your garden.